YingLiu4203/old-dev-blog/_posts/2016-11-04-vuejs-in-depth.md

 * Two-way Computed Property: use `v-model` and use `get()`, `set()` in a computed property.
 * Use `:value` and `@input` in binding.

+## 5. Render Function
+Use render function dynamically generate HTML content. `this.$slots` and `createElement` are used to create a template that has the following fields: `class` for `v-bind:class`, `style` for `v-bind:style`, `attrs` for HTML attributes, `props` for component properties, `domProps` for DOM properties, `on` for event handler, `nativeOn` for native event handler, `directives` for custom directives, `scopedSlots` for scoped slots, `slot` for slot name, `key` for top-level `key` attribute and `ref` for reference id.

+All VNodes in a component tree must be unique --i.e., not refer to the same object.

+Often it is easy to use JSX to rend a template.
+Vue has a Babel plugin to transform JSX code.

+If a component has no data and instanceless (no `this` context), it can be marked as `functional`.
+Everything the component needs is passed throuth `context` that has the following fields: `props`, `children`, `slots`, `data`, and `parent`.

+## 6. Mixins and Plugins

+### 6.1.
+Mixins
+Mixins are objects that can be "mixed" into a component's own options.
+It is a tool to distribute reusable functionalitis for Vue components.

+When a mixin and the component itself contain overlapping options, those options will be merged with configured (by `Vue.config.optioinMergeStrategies`) strategies.
+Usally the mixin's methods called before the component's own hooks and the component's options will take priority when there are conflicting keys.

+Use `Vue.mixin` to apply global minxins.
+Be careful because it affects every single Vue instance created -- including third party components.

+### 6.2.
+Plugins
+Plugins add global-level functionality to Vue.
+There are typically five types of plugins:

+1. Add global methods or properties.
+2. Add global assets: directive/filters/transitions etc.
+3. Add some component options by a global mixin. e.g. `vuex`.
+4. Add Vue instance methods by attaching them to `Vue.prototype`.
+5. Add multiple features and has its own API. e.g. `vue-route`.

+A plugin exposes an `install(Vue, options)` method that add extra functions.
+Use `Vue.use(myPlugin, {...options})` to install a mixin.